 In fact it's now become two recipes:

 Did you know that asparagus is actually part of the lily family?
-It has a distinctive taste and it's pretty good for you too with high levels of Folic Acid and is also a source of potassium, vitamins A, B1, B6, & C.
+It has a distinctive taste, it's pretty good for you too with high levels of Folic Acid and it's also a source of potassium, vitamins A, B1, B6, & C.

 It also contains a substance called Mercaptan which when broken down makes your urine smell.
 It doesn't affect everyone, in fact you can actually split this smelly sensitivity into four...

 The wonders of the human body!
 The bottom line though is it doesn't half smell strange but don't be alarmed, it's nothing to worry about.

 Asparagus is not cheap to buy and that's because the harvesting season is for about 6 weeks usually between late spring and early summer, in addition the crop is not harvested for the first 4 or 5 years after planting so that's a lot of money tied up in land that has to be recovered in a few short weeks.

 It's best to eat your asparagus within 2 or 3 days or purchase.
 If you are storing it longer, place the asparagus spears in a glass with about 2 inches of water in the bottom and refrigerate.